Exopy/exopy_hqc_legacy/README.md

 - A: Go to ecpy_hqc_legacy\ecpy_hqc_legacy\manifest.enaml and add your instrument to the instruments list for the task you want: e.g. instruments = ['ecpy_hqc_legacy.Legacy.AgilentPNA','ecpy_hqc_legacy.Legacy.ZNB20']

+- Q: I created a task file, but do not see it appear as the proposed tasks in the GUI, why?
+- A: You need to add the task in the plugin manifest ecpy_hqc_legacy\ecpy_hqc_legacy\manifest.enaml